bcgov/DriveBC.ca-loadtests/README.md

 * `Safety`: Checks python dependencies for security vulnerabilities.
 * `Audit`: Checks javascript dependencies for security vulnerabilities.

-NOTE: This current is run manually with `npm audit` but can be added to a build pipeline.
+NOTE: Currently is run manually with `npm audit` but can be added to a build pipeline.

 ### Git Workflow